Skip to main content

 Not all Text messages are created, sent, or received equally.
 This breakdown will help one understand the different formats available to you, their potential, their limitations, and costs.

-Ever looked at these numbers in the top right corner of the message box and wondered what their significance was or what they mean as they change?
+Ever looked at these numbers in the bottom right corner of the message box and wondered what their significance was or what they mean as they change?

 SMS Message